expectedparrot/edsl/docs/starter_tutorial.rst

    # GOOGLE_API_KEY=your_key_here
    # OPENAI_API_KEY=your_key_here

-2. Set your API keys in your Python code
+2. Setting API keys in your Python code
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Instead of using an `.env` file, you can set your API keys in your Python code before you import any EDSL object as follows:
+Alternatively, you can directly set your API keys in your Python script before importing any EDSL objects.
+This method stores the keys in your system's memory only for the duration of the session:

 .. code-block:: python